 in order to boot, a VM will use the cmdline defined with its first disk.
 With a linux disk image, cmdline may contain root=/dev/xvda1.
 This means the kernel will mount the first partition of the first disk as the root filesystem.

-The process of VM creation will automatically create a network interface.
-When creating a network interface, the system tries to recycle an IP.
-If you have already released an IP (by deleting the network interface that was using it), the next created network interface will get the old IP.
+The provisioning process of a new VM automatically create a network interface.
+As our system tries to recycle IPs, if you have released an IP (by deleting the network interface that was using it), the next created network interface will get the old IP.

 After the creation, the VM is automatically started.